freenas/freenas-docs/userguide/services.rst

 -----

 :menuselection:`Services --> Rsync`
 is used to configure an rsync server when using rsync module mode.
-See the section on Rsync Module Mode for a configuration example.
+Refer to :ref:`Rsync Module Mode` for a configuration example.

 This section describes the configurable options for the :command:`rsyncd` service and rsync modules.